Labor Day Email Techniques To Inspire Your Campaigns

 Source: MailCharts

 By the way, you can design emails with countdown timers in Selzy!
-And if you want to learn more on countdown timer GIFs, check out our blog.
+Check out or article if you want to learn more about countdown timer GIFs.

 Timers are not the only way to create a sense of urgency.
 For example, this email from Brooklinen uses a GIF and a CTA for the same purpose.
 This “Going… Going… Going…” animation is almost anxiety-inducing!